This page details how we manage your correspondence with the Mayor and City Hall.

 If they feel that they are unable to resolve a situation on the telephone then they will advise that the call will be terminated.
 Only after giving a warning will a call actually be terminated.

-If you feel that you have been discriminated against by the GLA, or a person or body acting on behalf of the GLA, you should make your complaint as outlined on our How can I make a complaint about a member of City Hall staff section of this page.
+If you feel that you have been discriminated against by the GLA, or a person or body acting on behalf of the GLA, you can make a complaint.

 You may also want to contact the Equality and Human Rights Commission for help and advice.